Raj4884/vanraj-demo/README_health_assistant.md

    - Receive recommendations based on your health concerns
    - Important disclaimer: This is not a substitute for professional medical advice

-3. **Messaging Support**
+3. **Free Notification Support**
-   - Receive text messages for medication reminders
-   - Get voice calls with audio reminders
+   - Desktop notifications on your computer
+   - Email notifications via Gmail (free)
-   - Test messaging functionality directly from the web interface
+   - Browser notifications in your web interface
+   - Voice reminders with local audio playback
+   - In-app notification center

 ## How to Use